 Balances an oily skin

-Linoleic acid is also useful for balancing the sebum production on oily skin, creating a natural protective barrier. it is a non-comedogenic oil.
+Linoleic acid is also useful for balancing the sebum production on oily skin types, creating a natural protective barrier.
+It is non-comedogenic oil.

-It contains both squalene and oleic fatty acid, which assists with cellular regeneration, making this oil particularly useful for dry or chapped skin as it softens and moisturises.
+It contains both squalene and oleic fatty acid, which assists with cellular regeneration, making this oil particularly useful if you have dry or chapped skin, as it softens and moisturises.

 Plant sterols also work the same way that cholesterol does in our skin, which is one of the reasons why macadamia nut oil has great skin penetration abilities.

 So, to recap:

 - its chemical profile is very similar to that of human sebum